Jamessks/MovieWorld/README.md

 **_Redis Queue_**: When users delete their own movie review posts, reactions are also removed but in a queue from a worker that is set to run by supervisord (http://supervisord.org/). if a movie had 1000 reactions and the movie was deleted, we would have to delete the reactions as well.
 Ideally we dont want the user to wait for 1000 reactions to be removed through cascading so we delegate that heavy action to a Redis Queue that an automated worker is watching in the background, outside the main server.

 **_Vue.js_**: It handles reactive data such as movie Like count and Dislike count as well as reacting to movie review posts.
 When a user reacts to a movie, a PATCH request through AJAX is sent to `/api/reaction.php`.
 The api validates data (user is logged in, movie exists, movie does not belong to user who initiated the reaction etc.) rejects requests that are considered bad and if everything is OK the reaction is logged and passed to the database in the like_dislike table.

+Take a look at the rest of my pinned repositories https://github.com/Jamessks